We all know why the hypnotist plants his employees in the audience…

 So let’s say you were running a huge software company with a massive marketing budget.
 You’d recently launched a new operating system, and you wanted students to buy it.
 But you knew that you were decidedly uncool in the eyes of those students…

-You’d probably want to create a landing page for students that, say, uses video testimonials from other students?
+You’d probably want to make a landing page for students that, say, uses video testimonials from other students?
 To up your cool factor? …Unless, of course, you were Microsoft:

 Product shots are great… but how about an image of a person who looks like me (i.e., a student) alongside a testimonial about how cool Windows 8 is?
 No testimonials on this landing page – or, in fact, on any of the pages that follow in this experience – is negative social proof.
 It’s telling visitors that no one else cares enough to give Windows 8 a glowing testimonial.
 The subtext?
 This OS probably sucks.